-The firm lends its expertise in strategy consulting, analytics, engineering, cybersecurity, and digital solutions to a multitude of engagements.
+The firm lends its expertise in strategy consulting, analytics, engineering, cybersecurity, data science, and digital solutions to a multitude of engagements.
 Security projects and developments for the Department of Homeland Security.
 Improving public alert and warning systems in conjunction with the FCC.
 Creating the Federal Enterprise Architecture as a standard for budgetary management in federal offices.
 The outright provision of systems intelligence support to the military and defense agencies.
 These are just a few examples of how Booz Allen Hamilton perpetuates one of its founder’s enduring mantras: “start with character…and fear not the future.”

 Booz Allen has mounted a coordinated response to the Covid-19 outbreak.
 Our top priorities continue to be protecting the health of our people, their families and their communities; supporting the critical needs of our government and commercial clients; and ensuring the firm’s institutional and financial resilience.
 We’ve committed to employment security for our employees through at least July 1 and have made several major enhancements to our dependent-care and employee resilience programs.